dpw/vendetta/README.md

 Usage: `vendetta `_`[options] [directory]`_

-The directory specified should be the top-level directory the git repo that holds your Go project.
+The directory specified should be the top-level directory of the git repo that holds your Go project.
 If it is omitted, the current directory is used.

 Like `go get`, vendetta identifies any missing packages needed to build your top-level project (including packages needed by other